 If you are seeking to combine the joys of summer birding in Europe with good food and a comfortable hotel, rewarding wildlife walks and a wider appreciation of the natural world, this easy-going trip to the south of France is for you.

-Limosa has been operating birdwatching holidays to France for more than 25 years.
-Guide David Fairhurst led Limosa's tours to the French Pyrenees in June 2015, 2016, 2017 and 2018 - and can't wait to return again.
-Join him for a feast of alpine birds and butterflies set against a backcloth of fine summer blooms and stunning mountain scenery in the spectacular French Pyrenees.
+Limosa has been running holidays to France for more than 25 years.
+Guide David Fairhurst led Limosa's tours to the French Pyrenees in June 2015, 2016, 2017 and 2018 - and can't wait to return again this year!
+Join him for a feast of alpine birds and butterflies against a backcloth of fine summer blooms and stunning mountain scenery in the spectacular French Pyrenees.